 India had large tract of forests, extensive grasslands, deserts and wetlands all prime ecosystems that supported vast array of wild animals, birds, butterflies and reptiles.
 The

-Though much is still left, the wilderness now thrives in small pockets designated as protected areas -
+Though much is still left, the wilderness now thrives in small pockets designated as protected areas -National Parks and

-one such example which after initial success was unable to control poaching and forest destruction.
-The creation of
+Project tiger is one such example which after initial success was unable to control poaching and forest destruction.
+The creation of tiger

 Tiger apart from being an important part of our environment is a National Heritage.
 Indian wildlife is diverse and unique.
 India is home to many endemic species as well.
 The country benefits

 from conserving its natural wealth and hence protecting the environment.
 If keystone species become extinct the damage to our environment will be irrevocable.